jumentib/Highmed2/README.md

-# highmed : High Dimensionnal Mediation
+# Highmed2 : High Dimensionnal Mediation

 The package contains a set of functions allowing to perform mediation analyzes in very high dimension.
 It was developed for DNA methylation data.